Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Methodology

 As in \citet{Baker2024}, we make use of the co-rotational energy fraction as a proxy for morphology for stellar and \gassf components \citep[see][]{Correa2017}.
 This describes the fraction of the total kinetic energy ($K$) invested in ordered co-rotation ($K^{\rm{rot}}_{\rm{co}}$) and is given by \begin{ceqn}

-\end{ceqn} where the sum is over all particles of a given type (stars or gas$_{\mathrm{SF}}$) within a spherical radius ($30$~pkpc for stars and $r_{50}$ for gas$_{\mathrm{SF}}$) centred on the minimum potential, $m_{i}$ is the particle mass, $L_{\rm{z},\textit{i}}$ is the net angular momentum, and $R_{i}$ is the radius from the centre of potential in the plane normal to the rotation axis of the given particle type \citep{Correa2017}.
+\end{ceqn} where the sum is over all particles of a given type (stars or gas$_{\mathrm{SF}}$) within a spherical radius ($30$~pkpc for stars and $r_{50}$ for gas$_{\mathrm{SF}}$) centred on the minimum potential, $m_{i}$ is the particle mass, $L_{\rm{z},\textit{i}}$ is the particle angular momentum component along the direction of the total angular momentum of a given particle type of the galaxy, and $R_{i}$ is the radius from the centre of potential in the plane normal to the rotation axis of the given particle type \citep{Correa2017}.
 The stellar and \gassf co-rotational energy fractions are denoted as $\kappa_{\rm{co}}^*$ and $\kappa_{\rm{co}}^{\rm{SF}}$, respectively.

 As shown in \citet{Correa2017}, a value of $\kappa_{\rm{co}}^*=0.4$ can be used to approximately distinguish the `red sequence' quiescent spheroidal galaxies (ETGs with $\kappa_{\rm{co}}^*<0.4$) from the `blue cloud' discy star-forming galaxies (LTGs with $\kappa_{\rm{co}}^*>0.4$).
 Likewise, as shown in \citet{Jimenez2023}, $\kappa_{\rm{co}}^{\rm{SF}}\gtrsim0.7$ approximately corresponds to a thin gas disc which we confirmed by visual inspection.
 We note that during the initial stages of misalignment formation and the resulting dissipative effects, we expect $\kappa_{\rm{co}}^{\rm{SF}}$ to be naturally lower in unstable misaligned galaxies than in dynamically relaxed galaxies.